Light63/LITA_CUSTOMERDATA_PROJECT/README.md

 This project analyses customer data for an apparel and accessories brand to gain insights into customer behaviour, subscription trends, and revenue generation.
 This analysis will help inform marketing strategies, improve customer retention, and enhance product offerings.

-Dataset Description:
-The dataset includes the following columns:

-Expected Outcomes:

-Comprehensive insights into customer demographics and behaviours.
-Data-driven recommendations for marketing strategies and customer engagement.
-Identification of trends that can inform product development and inventory management.
-This analysis will empower the brand to enhance its customer experience and optimize its offerings to meet customer needs effectively.

 ---

 ### Data Sources